 issue of the Free City News sheets, distributed in San Francisco, 1967-68.
-Shown below is the "1% Free" poster that first appeared as wall sized posters in the Winter of 1968 and became a Digger trademark for the last cycle of street events.
+Shown above is the "1% Free" poster that first appeared as wall sized posters in the Winter of 1968 and became a Digger trademark for the last cycle of street events.
 Various interpretations of the cryptic symbology of Bank.
 Merchants and rock bands contributed 1% of their profits to the Free City Bank to fund various activities such as the Free Food Distribution